xvanick1/fi-muni-pv260/assignment02/src/task01.md

+##Test 1
-Test 1 - FAIL (Bad format - "Your name is" instead of "You are"  )
+	- FAIL (Bad format - "Your name is" instead of "You are"  )
-    Input: first text Box = "Michal", second text box = "Kovac" Expected output: Your are Michal Kovac.
+	- Input: first text Box = "Michal", second text box = "Kovac"
+	- Expected output: Your are Michal Kovac.
 You are [140-190] cm high.
-    Actual output: Your name is Michal Kovac.
+	- Actual output: Your name is Michal Kovac.
 You are[140-190] cm high.

 Test 2 - FAIL (Bad format - "Your are[number] cm high." instead of "You are [number] cm high."  )
     Input: first text Box = "Michal", second text box = "Kovac"